interTwin-eu/dcnios/README.md

 Instituto de Instrumentación para Imagen Molecular (I3M), Centro Mixto CSIC — Universitat Politècnica de València, Camino de Vera s/n, 46022 Valencia, España

+## Versions and Maintenance

+There is only one version in maintenance:
+- The main branch in the source code repository maintains a working state version of the software component.
+- Documentation is updated with the current new software versions involving any substantial or minimal change in the behavior of the application.
+- Documentation is updated whenever reported as inaccurate or unclear.

 ## Licensing

 dCNiOS is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.